OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 The details, by layer, follow.

-There is also a [timeline view](https://miro.com/app/board/o9J_lORD1MI=/) of our Sprint, as well as what may follow tktk.
+There is also a [timeline view](https://miro.com/app/board/o9J_lORD1MI=/) of our Sprint and what may follow.

 ### Infrastructure
 - Prototype and demonstrate initial versions of OGM platform and protocols.